taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 Min is a meticulous worker who prefers working alone because not enough people meet her standards for competence, but she loves to coordinate ambitious projects with a small group of trusted collaborators.
 She's picky about everything: her food, her friends, and how she spends her time.
 Small but swift, and sharp as a tack, Min is very resourceful and always tinkering.
 She's not anti-social, but she's picky and honest, and has found that not everyone appreciates that kind of glaring perspective, so she's a bit shy.
 She always has something in her hands to play with and calm her nervous energy in social situations.
 Though pessimistic about human systems, she's convinced that the destructive tendencies in human nature are the result of generations of indoctrination by a corporate oligarchy.
 Believes in the ideal role of education to free humans from oppressive systems and to empower humans to live in a society of true equals.

-Though Min finds satisfaction and comfort in the predictable logic of mathematics, her father kept music a prominent part of her upbringing, and taught her to sing and play violin, guitar, and bass.
+Though Min finds satisfaction and comfort in the predictable logic of mathematics, her father kept music a prominent part of her upbringing, and taught her to sing and play guitar and bass.
 Because of the demands made on high school teachers, Min was raised more by her father, who made up little impromptu songs for every day tasks like brushing one's teeth, cooking food, or putting on clothes.
+Min's father also introduced her to the theremin, and he and Min's mother built Min a theremin for her birthday the year before they left Silicon Valley.

 ### Parents